Niradvi7/Police-Safety/README.md

 6. LCD display shows level of consumption on a scale of 0-10

 ### Guidelines to install libraries used:
-Open arduino IDE and click 'Sketch'>'Include Library'>'Manage Libraries';
+>Open arduino IDE and click 'Sketch'>'Include Library'>'Manage Libraries'
-you will find list of libraries already installed or ready for installation.
+>>you will find list of libraries already installed or ready for installation
-Search "LiquidCrystal".
+>>>Search "LiquidCrystal"
-It is an already installed library but you can select any other version that you desrire and click 'install'.
+>>>>It is an already installed library but you can select any other version that you desrire and click 'install'

 #### Tinkercad simulation link: